MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-pssoe.md

 ---
-title: Use Company Portal to set up a Mac device with macOS Platform Single Sign-On
+title: Register a Mac device with macOS Platform Single Sign-On using Company Portal
 description: How users can set up a new macOS with macOS Platform Single Sign-On Extension, using Company Portal.

 services: active-directory